da-tai/Zilliqa-Switcher/README.md

 # Run in Command Line

-There are 3 parameters needed for this to work and an optional 4th.

-First Parameter miner number
+-m or --miner    This is required to let the script miner you would like to dual mine Zilliqa with.
+Below are the parameters to choose from.
+Example, -m 15 uses LolMiner + Zil.

-Phoenix Miner = 1 Claymore = 2, SRBMiner = 3, SGMiner = 4, BMiner = 5, GMiner = 6, NiceHash Miner Legacy = 7, CCMiner = 8, TT-Miner = 9, ewbf_144 = 10, NBminer = 11, Team Red Miner = 12, Xmr-Stak = 13
+Custom Script = 0 ,Phoenix Miner = 1 Claymore = 2, SRBMiner = 3, SGMiner = 4, BMiner = 5, GMiner = 6, NiceHash Miner Legacy = 7, CCMiner = 8, TT-Miner = 9, ewbf_144 = 10, NBminer = 11, Team Red Miner = 12, Xmr-Stak = 13, MinerStat = 14, LolMiner = 15, NiceHash Miner = 16, T-Rex = 17

-Second Parameter exe or bat file name
-PhoenixMiner.exe

-Third Parameter Zilliqa Address (new or old format) 0xe511b07b68681d4501665De40cf6A734f05da94f

-Fourth Parameter Miner Name
-zil_windows
+-r or --run   This is required to start your Miner (chosen with -m).
+Not required for custom scripts option.
+Either use an exe or bat.
+Example -r PhoenixMiner.exe  or -r start.bat

+-a or --address    This is required to mine Zilliqa to your correct address.
+New or old format works.
+Example  -a 0xe511b07b68681d4501665De40cf6A734f05da94f

+-w or --worker   This is your miner name for mining Zilliqa.
+This is optional.
+If left empty, it uses your PC Name

+Custom Script Explanation

+This is for users that would like to use their own scripts to open and close their miner of choice.

+-r or --run   Is not to be used for this.

+-s or --start   Used to stop your miner.
+This should be a bat file.
+Example  -s stop.bat

+-e or --end    Used to start your miner.
+Example -e ewbf_144.exe  or --end start.bat

+But...
+I used the old format to run this script

+We have you covered, we have added backward compatibility.
+When you update to the newest version, you old scripts should work (PM @kidkid1 if you have issues or PM me here)

+# Examples

-Example #1: zil_switcher.exe 1 miner.bat 0xe511b07b68681d4501665De40cf6A734f05da94f
+Example #1: zil_switcher.exe  -m 1 -r miner.bat  -a 0xe511b07b68681d4501665De40cf6A734f05da94f

-Example #2: zil_switcher.exe 2 EthDcrMiner64.exe zil1u5gmq7mgdqw52qtxthjqea48xnc9m22067k4gf
+Example #2: zil_switcher.exe -m 2 EthDcrMiner64.exe  -a zil1u5gmq7mgdqw52qtxthjqea48xnc9m22067k4gf

-Example #3: zil_switcher.exe 2 EthDcrMiner64.exe zil1u5gmq7mgdqw52qtxthjqea48xnc9m22067k4gf miner1
+Example #3: zil_switcher.exe -m 2 EthDcrMiner64.exe -a zil1u5gmq7mgdqw52qtxthjqea48xnc9m22067k4gf -w miner1

-Example #4: zil_switcher.exe 1 start.bat 0xe511b07b68681d4501665De40cf6A734f05da94f win_miner
+Example #4: zil_switcher.exe -m 1  -r start.bat -a 0xe511b07b68681d4501665De40cf6A734f05da94f -w win_miner

+Example #5: zil_switcher.exe -m 0 -a 0xe511b07b68681d4501665De40cf6A734f05da94f -s stop.bat -e start.bat

 # Run outside of Command Line